 Situated approximately 30 minutes North East of Cardiff sits the town of Blackwood, known to most people as being the hometown of The Manic Street Preachers, and to some as one of the main centres of The Welsh Chartist rebellion movement.

-Its also home for a young singer songwriter RHYS DAVIS.
+Its also home for a singer songwriter RHYS DAVIS.

 Davis a past student of the acclaimed ACM college Guildford draws inspiration from a variety of musical genres and holds a deep respect for any musician who strives to get their music heard.

-known for his anthemic style tunes with sing along hooks he is always looking for a great melody line to suck the listener in and take them to another place.
+known for his anthemic style tunes with huge guitars and sing along hooks he is always looking for a great melody line to suck the listener in and take them to another place.

 If you like Jeff Buckley, Ryan Adams, John Mayer and Ben Howard it shouldn't take you long to see where this young singer songwriters inspiration lies, but if you listen carefully you can also hear hints of The Foo Fighters and Stereophonics.

 In April 2016 he recorded his EP entitled "Chasing light" released in the August of the same year it has to date recieved good radio play in the UK, Canada and the U.S